seanfdnn/ergodox-layout/README.md

 The coloring here also follows a different pattern: blue are mouse keys, red is cursor navigation, light orange is media control, and the rest are as usual.

+## Things to experiment with:

+* Use `OSL(HUN)` - a one-shot layer switch - for the Hungarian layer.
+May have to move the button for that?
+* Blinking LEDs for the layers.
+Blink when layer's active, on when modifier is.
+* `DEBUG` and `RESET` buttons.